 You’d be surprised what a smidge of TLC can do for an item’s appeal.
 A simple shine, lick of paint, quick wash, or easy mend can turn an item destined for the trash into something worth selling.
 That said, not everything is worth salvaging, so weigh the time and materials it will take to fix or prepare the item versus how much it would be worth afterward.

 Estate sales seldom happen overnight.
-Choosing a temporary storage option can help relieve time pressure and free up space during the process.
-You can use a self-storage unit to safely store items while you’re planning your sale.
-Even better?
-Have a PODS storage container delivered to you, so can store your items at home or on site where the estate sale is taking place.
+Choosing a temporary storage option can help relieve time pressure and free up space during the estate sale planning process.
+You can use a self-storage unit to safely store items while you’re planning your estate sale.
+Or even better?
+Have a PODS portable storage container delivered to you, so can store your items at home or on site where the estate sale is taking place.
 This gives you 24/7 access to items while you’re sorting, pricing, and prepping for your estate sale.
 If you need more time before holding the sale, you can also have the container taken to a secure PODS Storage Center and then delivered back to your home or another location when you’re ready to stage the estate sale.

 For the heaviest amount of traffic and the most prospective buyers, host your estate sale on the weekend.
-Keep in mind that hosting your estate sale over a holiday weekend can be a toss up since many people travel out of town.
-Never hold an estate sale on Christmas or Thanksgiving, even if it falls on a weekend.
+Keep in mind that hosting your estate sale over a holiday weekend can be a toss up, though, since many people travel out of town.
+And never hold an estate sale on Christmas or Thanksgiving, even if it falls on a weekend.

-Advertising is key to getting buyers to your estate sale.
-There’s always a chance that a handful of people will walk or drive by, but the serious buyers scour for the best sales by looking online, on social media, on Craigslist, and in newspapers.
+Part of the work involved with learning how to have an estate sale is remembering to advertise.
+Advertising is key to piquing the interest of buyers and getting the word out that you’re having an estate sale.
+There’s always a chance that a handful of people will walk or drive by, but serious buyers scour for the best sales by looking online, on social media, and in newspapers.
 Be sure to take pictures of your most appealing items, showcase a range of what types of things people will find at your sale, highlight rare items and bargain bins, and triple-check that the date, hours, and address are correct.

 Presentation and flow can be big factors in the success of your estate sale.
 Be sure to lay everything out in an obvious manner, clearly mark prices, spread your items out to keep the flow going, and avoid any layouts that can cause traffic jams.
 Make it easy for you to keep an eye on valuable items like jewelry, antiques, or collector’s items.
 If you’re hosting the sale in your current home, be sure to clearly mark any items that are not for sale.
 If you rent a portable container, you can hide away items you want to keep — or even use it for additional display space, since it sits right at ground level.
 It provides shade and protection from the elements, and if you don’t sell everything on the first day, it will be easy to hold another sale without having to lug everything back inside and then out again.

 One of the major ways that estate sales differ from garage sales is that you’re likely to make a lot more money.
-This also means that it’s imperative to know and understand the tax laws surrounding estate sales as you’ll likely owe taxes from the event.
-In states like Delaware, Alaska, New Hampshire, Oregon, and Montana, you’ll be exempt from tax of any kind from your estate sale, but this is not the case in other states.
+This also means that it’s imperative to know and understand the tax laws surrounding estate sales, as you’ll likely owe taxes from the event.
+In states like Delaware, Alaska, New Hampshire, Oregon, and Montana, you may be exempt from tax of any kind from your estate sale, but this is not the case in other states.

 On the other hand, hiring a professional estate sale company can save you a ton of time and effort.
 But that does come at a price.
 At minimum, you’ll have to pay a portion of your profits in the form of a commission rate.
 That said, some consider it money well spent, especially if the items for sale are not your own or you’re dealing with the death of a loved one and other challenges, such as selling a home or moving to a new place.

-Tips for hiring an estate sale company to handle your sale
+Q: What are some tips for hiring an estate sale company to handle your sale?

 The idea of holding an estate sale may seem overwhelming, but there's no need to get stressed out.
 With these easy-to-follow tips, you're already ahead of the game and on your way to a successful sale.